How to Achieve Cash Management Excellence, part 1: Cash Visibility

 Visibility of yesterday’s closing cash balance means you know today’s opening balance.
 That is the starting point for reliable cash forecasting, which is the topic of the second part of this blog on cash management excellence.

-I’ll discuss the importance of reliable cash forecasts also in our upcoming webinar – register here to learn how to build a best practice cash forecasting process.
+I discussed the importance of reliable cash forecasts also in our recent webinar – you can watch the recording here to learn how to build a best practice cash forecasting process.

 Karl-Henrik is a passionate Cash Management professional with background as a Cash Management Advisor at a large Swedish bank followed by six years as a Cash Management Director at a Treasury department in a global multinational.
 Educated in Finance but with a "techie" mindset he is often seen speaking to his smartwatch or discussing disruptive Fintech with like-minded.